p0dalirius/ExtractBitlockerKeys/README.md

   -k, --kerberos        Use Kerberos authentication.
 Grabs credentials from .ccache file (KRB5CCNAME) based on target parameters.
 If valid credentials cannot be found, it will use the ones specified in the command line.
 ```

+## Contributing

+Pull requests are welcome.
+Feel free to open an issue if you want to add other features.

 ## References

  - [https://learn.microsoft.com/en-us/windows/win32/adschema/a-msfve-keypackage](https://learn.microsoft.com/en-us/windows/win32/adschema/a-msfve-keypackage?wt.mc_id=SEC-MVP-5005286)